Stanford Summer Session

 A rich design system…

-While developing the design system, I kept the lines of communication wide open with our client and the Stanford Web Services team, sharing progress and gathering feedback early and often.
+While developing the design system, I kept the lines of communication open with our client and the Stanford Web Services team, sharing progress and gathering feedback early and often.
 Initial response from the client emphasized a need for both bold, stylized components and more minimal, timeless variants.
 This requirement necessitated a versatile design system and additional technical design work for each component, which I spearheaded.
-Feedback from the developers was also essential during this phase (in every phase really!) to navigate technical challenges and understand the heavier lifts involved.
+Feedback from the developers was also essential during this phase to navigate technical challenges and understand the heavier lifts involved.

 … on a tight timeline ⏰

 The biggest challenge we faced was the tight timeline.
-The client had ambitious goals, and I was committed to maintaining quality.
+The client had ambitious goals, and we were committed to maintaining quality.
 To navigate this, I initiated honest conversations throughout the design phase.
 I emphasized that while we were exploring exciting ideas, there would come a time to prioritize.
 I clarified that we couldn’t achieve everything within the available time and budget, but I wanted to avoid imposing restrictions too early in the process.

 As we approached the end of the design phase, I led discussions to help the client prioritize components, using our content map to identify which elements could have the most impact.